The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit

 \subsection{A simple theoretical model}

 To better understand the characteristics of the distribution of the stripped satellite particles, we compare this with a strongly abstracted theoretical model.
-We assume a satellite with a Hernquist density profile with initial mass $\Msat$ and half-mass radius $\rhalf$ being stripped through the tidal forces of a host galaxy, which we also assume to have a density distribution following a Hernquist profile, with mass $\Mhost$ and half-mass radius $\Rhalf$.
-For reference, we also consider the case of a point mass for the host, with the same mass.
+We assume a satellite with a Hernquist density profile with initial mass $\Msat$ and half-mass radius $\rhalf$ that loses its outer, least bound particles as a result of the interaction with the potential of the host galaxy, which we also take to have a Hernquist density profile, with mass $\Mhost$ and half-mass radius $\Rhalf$.